Air Conditioning Services

 Your local HVAC technician can help you figure out the right amount of BTUs (British Thermal Units) per square foot you’ll need for your home.
 This essentially is a measurement of the heat amount an AC unit is able to eliminate from your home per hour at top efficiency.
 This will depend on the area and climate in which you live.
 Check out the screenshot below from a homeguide.com showing the different zones across the US and number of recommended BTUs per square foot:

-What Type of Cooling System Does My Home Need?
+What Type of Air Conditioning System Does My Home Need?

 If you’re in the market for an air conditioner or cooling system for your house, you might be wondering what type of system you need.
 Does it make more sense to use one or multiple window cooling units, a ductless air conditioner, or central air for your Colorado home?
 While the choice is completely up to you, let’s consider some of the pros and cons of each of these home cooling methods to help you with your decision.